How to Restore Antique Furniture at Home

 From my experience working with timber furniture in Melbourne, antique pieces need a careful approach when restoring them at home.
 These items are often delicate, and even small mistakes can affect both their appearance and long-term durability.

-In many professional projects I handle for furniture restoration melbourne, I’ve noticed that people try to improve old furniture at home but are unsure where to start or how far they should go without damaging the original material.
+In many of the projects that come through my Northcote workshop, I've noticed people trying to improve old furniture at home but unsure where to start, or how far they can go without damaging the original material.
+Start by Checking the Condition

 Before touching any tools or products, I always begin with a proper inspection.